 Is your child getting old enough that you’ve started to worry about his or her crooked teeth?
-A lot of parents have questions about getting braces for their children—especially about the treatment timeline, ideal age, and average cost of braces (Sacramento CA).
+A lot of parents have questions about getting braces for their children—especially about the treatment timeline, ideal age, and the average cost of braces (Sacramento CA).
 Dr. David Markham explains some of the basics.

-Do you need an orthodontic consultation or second opinion for your child?
+Do you need an orthodontic consultation or a second opinion for your child?
 Visit Markham Orthodontics of Sacramento CA, and we’ll assess your child’s teeth and share what we find.
 Call us at 916-924-8970 to make an appointment.

 Are braces really necessary?

 While most people only think of the cosmetic value of having a straighter smile, there are immense health benefits to braces.
 Properly aligned teeth are easier to keep clean and can help you better avoid cavities and gum disease throughout your whole life.
 Correcting bite problems with braces (overbite, underbite, crossbite) can also help preserve the structure of the teeth and prevent your child from developing temporomandibular joint (TMJ) disorder.